 Example:

-I'm preparing for a marathon in 4 months.
-I currently run 30 km per week.
-I'm vegetarian and tend to lack iron.
-My goal is to go under 3h45.
+I'm training for a marathon in 4 months.
+I currently run 20 miles per week.
+I'm vegetarian and tend to be iron-deficient.
+My goal is to finish under 3:45.

 Element 3: The instruction — The precise request

 The instruction is the heart of your prompt.
-It's what you concretely ask the AI to do.
+It's what you're concretely asking the AI to do.
 A vague instruction produces a vague response.

-Why it's essential: it's the only part that many people write — but often too vaguely.
-"Help me with my nutrition" is not an instruction.
-"Create a weekly meal plan" is one.
+Why it's essential: it's the only part most people write — but often too vaguely.
+"Help me with my diet" is not an instruction.
+"Create a weekly meal plan" is.

 Keys to a good instruction: